gridsum/DataflowEx/README-beta.md

 Welcome to DataflowEx
 ===================
-DataflowEx is a collection of extensions to TPL Dataflow library with Object-Oriented Programming in mind.
-It does not replace TPL Dataflow but provides abstraction/management on top of dataflow blocks to make your life easier.
+DataflowEx is a high-level dataflow framework redesigned on top of Microsoft TPL Dataflow library with Object-Oriented Programming in mind.
+It does not replace TPL Dataflow but provides reusability, abstraction and management for underlying dataflow blocks to make your life easier.
 You can get it on [Nuget.org](http://www.nuget.org/packages/Gridsum.DataflowEx/).

 If you are not familiar with [TPL Dataflow](http://msdn.microsoft.com/en-us/library/hh228603(v=vs.110).aspx) yet, please take your time to watch two videos: